 - visa (tourist card).
 It was around 50 EUR.
 It’s excluding the tour package, and will be arranged by the agency;

-- cash (EUR, USD, or RMB) for your own expenses, such as souvenirs, karaoke, beers, games, or.
+- cash (EUR, USD, or RMB) for your own expenses, such as souvenirs, karaoke, beers, or games.
 Fyi, tourist had no access to local currency.

 - travel insurance.
 If you don’t have any, ask the agency to issue it (mine was about 40 EUR);

 - tip for the guides and driver.
 It’s not only to show your appreciation for their work but also to financially help them as they don’t make much money from this job.
-Aside of that you are suggested to give them some gift such as chocolate, sweets, suvenir from your country, or drink.
+Aside of that you are suggested to give them some gift such as chocolate, sweets, drinks, or souvenir from your country.